BabafemiB/Cloudcomputingtraining/README.md

 # Cloud Computing Training Roadmap

 ## Overview
-Welcome to the <code>Cloud Computing Training Roadmap</code> This structured program is designed to take beginners through a comprehensive journey in **Azure Fundamentals, Azure Administration, Azure Security, Azure DevOps & GitHub, Cybersecurity, and Azure AI**.
+Welcome to the <code>Cloud Computing Training Roadmap</code>.
+This structured program will take beginners through a comprehensive journey in **Azure Fundamentals, Azure Administration, Azure Security, Azure DevOps & GitHub, Cybersecurity, and Azure AI**.
 The curriculum provides hands-on learning paths, recommended study materials, and real-world projects.

 ---

 ## Learning Path
 The training is divided into six major modules, each spanning multiple weeks.
-The training will start on the 7th of March, 2025.
+The training will start on the 12th of April, 2025.

 ### 1️⃣ Azure Fundamentals (AZ-900) - Weeks 1-2
    **Objective:** Gain foundational knowledge of cloud concepts and Azure services.